roncterry/Deploy-SUSE-AI/README.md

 * `without_gpu` (installs Ollama without GPU support and a single model and installs Open WebUI - you probably don't want this)
 * `with_gpu ` (Installs Ollama with GPU support and a single model and installs Open WebUI)
 * `with_gpu_and_milvus`  (Installs Ollama with GPU support and configures Ollaman and Open WebUI to use Milvus)

+## Uninstall the SUSE AI Stack

+To wipe everything out so that you can start again from scratch, two scripts are provided to completely remove the K8s cluster:

+* `99a-uninstall_rke2_server.sh` : Completely uninstalls RKE2 from a server node.

+* `99b-uninstall_rke2_agent.sh` : Completely uninstalls RKE2 from a worker (agent) node.

+Some additional scripts are provided to help clean up after certain applications' helm chart uninstalls where not everything is cleaned up.

+* `91-clean_up_milvus_PVCs.sh` : Removes the PVCs and therefore the PV that were created by the Milvus Helm chart install but were not removed by the uninstall.